jidongxiao/CSCI1200-DataStructures/hws/09_bplus_trees/README.md

    - Poor file organization: Puts more than one class in a file (okay for very small helper classes) (-1)
    - Poor choice of variable names: non-descriptive names (e.g. 'vec', 'str', 'var'), single-letter variable names (except single loop counter), etc. (-2)
    - Contains useless comments like commented-out code, terminal commands, or silly notes. (-1)
- - DATA REPRESENTATION (BPlusTree representation and functions are reasonable.
-BPlusTree only needs to track what b is and what the root is for this assignment.)
+ - DATA REPRESENTATION (BPlusTree representation and functions are reasonable.)
 (6 pts)
-   - Bad representation: more member variables than necessary (size is ok) (-2)
-   - Bad or unnecessary functions or classes (e.g. get_root()) (-2)
+   - Does not implement or use a B+ tree. (-6)
-   - Incomplete B+ Tree Implementation (e.g. failed to reasonably implement find or insert) (-2)
+   - Incomplete B+ tree implementation (e.g. failed to reasonably implement find or insert) (-3)